 - Don’t like chicken thighs?
 This recipe would work great with chicken drumsticks too.
 The only change would be a slightly shorter braising time.

-- How long do braised chicken thighs stay good for?
+- How long does this meal stay good for?
 You can safely store this dish in the fridge for 3 days.

 - How to reheat braised chicken thighs?
 Microwave is probably the easiest option in this case.